-Fermyn Woods
+Fermvn Woods

-- 3.22 Fermyn Woods are ancient woodlands containing semi-natural oak and ash woods, along with conifer plantations.
-The woods were managed as coppices for many centuries.
-They contain two walking trails, a horse-riding trails and three Danish Shelters for overnight camping. - 3.23 In front of Fermyn Wood is the Northamptonshire County Council managed Country Park, which includes a former quarry.
-The Country Park has a large pay and display car park, visitor centre and toilets.
-Refreshments are available when the Visitor Centre is open.
+- three Danish Shelters for overnight camping. - 3.23 In front of Fermyn Wood is the Northamptonshire County Council managed Country Park, which includes a former when the Visitor Centre is open.
 The waymarked trails, including an all-ability access route leave from the visitor centre.